Akshit-77/LLM_finetuning/README.md

 ## Loading the model
-The model is too large in size for uploading on Github If you want load the model in your notebook, import it from HUGGING_FACE using model_nama = "Akshit-77/llama-3.2-3b-chatbot"
+The model is too large in size for uploading on Github.
+If you want load the model in your notebook, import it from HUGGING_FACE using _model_name = "Akshit-77/llama-3.2-3b-chatbot"_

 # Running the Interface
 ## Prerequisites